Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning

+There are several situations that can create a misalignment between a training and a downstream task.
+Here we name of few:

-{\bf Misalignment between the training (source) and downstream (target) task while using the same input data distribution.} In this experiment, we use an artificially created object dataset in which we are able to play with different factors of variations.
-The dataset consists of renderings of 3D models from 3D Warehouse~\citep{3dwarehouse}\footnote{3D objects freely available under a General Model license}.
-Each scene is built from a 3d object, a floor and a spot placed on top of the object to add lighting.
+{\bf Misalignment between the training (source) and downstream (target) task while using the same input data distribution.} The potential effectiveness of GR for transfer is not surprising since this technique has been used for years in the transfer learning research literature \citep{features_transfert} to improve generalization across different tasks.
+As a simple illustration, we present Figure \ref{fig:object_dataset} which show how much performances on a given task can vary depending on which layer has been chosen as features extractor.
+In this figure, we used an artificially created object dataset in which we are able to play with different factors of variations.
+The dataset consists of renderings of 3D models from 3D warehouse~\citep{3dwarehouse}.
+Each scene is built from a 3D object, a floor and a spot placed on top of the object to add lighting.
 This allows us to control every factor of variation and produce complex transformations in the scene.
 We vary the rotation of the object defined as a quaternion, the hue of the floor, and the spot hue as well as it position on a sphere using spherical coordinates.
 We provide more details on the dataset and rendering samples in the appendix.
-We observe in Figure \ref{fig:object_dataset} that when training on the object rotation prediction task and evaluating the linear probe on the same task across different layers, the best results are obtained on the last layer.
+We observe in Figure \ref{fig:object_dataset} that when training a supervised model on the object rotation prediction task and evaluating the linear probe on the same task across different layers, the best results are obtained on the last layer.